marktnoonan/marta-mobility-component/ReadMe.md

 ## License

-We are still working out the details, but anything in this repo that is not specifically MARTA's work is intended to be Free Open Source Software and could be reused by any similar paratransit organization wishing to connect it to their data and web site.
+We are still working out the details, but anything in this repo that is not specifically MARTA's work is intended to be Free Open Source Software and could be reused by any similar paratransit organization wishing to connect it to their data and website.

 ## Acknowledgments